Tinus Bosselaar

 Martinus Bosselaar (January 16, 1936 – June 6, 2018) was a Dutch footballer who played as a left winger.

 Club career

+Hailing from Crooswijk, Bosselaar started his career as an amateur with Sparta in 1953, making his debut against LONGA on 13 September 1953.
+He scored 9 goals in 29 games for them before leaving for eternal rivals Feyenoord.

-He became the head subject in the "Bosselaar-affair" in 1956.
-Bosselaar and Sparta both agreed on a return to the club as his heart was still at the other side of the city and his contract had a clause saying that he could leave the club to rejoin Sparta at any time.
+Bosselaar became the head subject in the "Bosselaar-affair" in 1956: Bosselaar had left Sparta for Feyenoord in 1954 after a clash with the Sparta board but his contract had a clause saying that he could leave the Rotterdam-South club to rejoin Sparta for free at any time.
 Feyenoord however did not want to let him go and took Sparta to court.
-Eventually Feyenoord lost the case and Bosselaar left the club and returned to his love in football.
+Eventually Feyenoord lost the case and Bosselaar left the club and returned to Sparta.

 International career

 Bosselaar played his first international match on October 16, 1955, in a 2–2 draw versus Belgium.
 In his second cap against Norway he netted two of his in total four international goals in a 3–0 win.

 Personal life

+He retired as a player aged 29, when his father passed away and Bosselaar had to take over his dad's grocery shop.
 He suffered from a heart attack in 2004.
 He died on June 6, 2018, at the age of 82.